Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Double sampling when MNAR is suspected

-A notable issue is that if Assumption \ref{ass:MAR} fails to hold, then $\chi_a(P_{\boldsymbol{X}}^*)$ is not identified by the initially observed data distribution, since there is no way to capture the distribution of $Y$ given $\boldsymbol{L}, A, R = 0$.
-This observation provides the key motivation for double sampling, specifically to collect data that will enable resolving this problem.
-With that in mind, suppose that the following assumptions hold: \begin{assumption}[No informative second-stage selection] $S \independent Y \mid \boldsymbol{L}, A, R = 0$. \end{assumption} \begin{assumption}[Positivity of second-stage selection probabilities] For some $\epsilon > 0$, it holds that $P[S = 1 \mid \boldsymbol{L}, A, R = 0] \geq \epsilon, P$-almost surely. \end{assumption} These two conditions are sufficient to nonparametrically identify the complete data distribution $P^*$, as we now establish.
-Below, let $p = \frac{d P}{d\mu}$ and $p^* = \frac{d P^*}{d\mu}$ denote the densities for $P$ and $P^*$, respectively, both with respect to some dominating measure $\mu$. \begin{proposition} Under Assumptions \ref{ass:ident} and \ref{ass:pos}, the complete data distribution $P^*$ is identified from the observed data distribution $P$. \end{proposition}
+As with analysis strategy \#1, we proceed by specifying assumptions that permit the identification of the complete data distribution, $P_c$, despite only having access to the final observed data.
+Specifically, consider the following assumptions: \begin{assumption}[No informative second-stage selection] $S \independent Y \mid \boldsymbol{L}, A, R = 0$. \end{assumption} \begin{assumption}[Positivity of second-stage selection probabilities] For some $\epsilon > 0$, it holds that $P_o[S = 1 \mid \boldsymbol{L}, A, R = 0] \geq \epsilon, P_o$-almost surely. \end{assumption} Based on these, consider the following identification result: \begin{proposition} Under Assumptions \ref{ass:ident} and \ref{ass:pos}, the full data distribution $P_f$ is identified from the final observed data distribution $P_o$. \end{proposition} \begin{proof} Let $p_o = \partial P_o/\partial \mu$ and $p_f = \partial P_f/\partial \mu$ denote the densities for $P_o$ and $P_f$, respectively, both with respect to some dominating measure $\mu$.
+We can then factor the full data distribution as: